pybliometrics-dev/pybliometrics/docs/examples/ScopusAbstract.rst

 :doc:`ScopusAbstract <../reference/scopus.ScopusAbstract>` implements the `Abstract Retrieval API <https://api.elsevier.com/documentation/AbstractRetrievalAPI.wadl>`_.

-It takes a `Scopus EID <http://kitchingroup.cheme.cmu.edu/blog/2015/06/07/Getting-a-Scopus-EID-from-a-DOI/>`_ and an optional refresh boolean value.
+It takes a `Scopus EID <http://kitchingroup.cheme.cmu.edu/blog/2015/06/07/Getting-a-Scopus-EID-from-a-DOI/>`_.
 Retrieving these results is not fast, so we cache them to speed up subsequent uses of the code.
-Sometimes you may want new results, e.g. to get citation counts, and then you set `refresh=True`.
+Sometimes you may want new results, e.g. to update citation counts, and then you set `refresh=True`.

 You initalize the class with Scopus' Electronic Identifier (EID):